 So you’ve got your meaningful goal nicely prepared.
 It is S-M-A-R-T. You are confident your goal is intrinsically motivated and it aligns with your personal values, therefore you can see your goal is something that is important to you and it will make your life better.
 Your goal is small but helpful – it has the potential to have a significant impact on your life.
 You understand the journey of change ahead.
 You have an action plan!
 Right, you are ready to contingency plan or focus on your current and perceived barriers to changing.

 Contingency plan to include in your action plan

 Plan ahead for those tough times.
-Yes, there will likely be tough times and these tough times are part of life, so don’t put off your goal until after X, Y and Z happens otherwise, you will never do it!
-Barriers to change are a normal part of changing.
+Yes, there will likely be tough times and these tough times are part of life, so don’t put off your goal until after X, Y and Z happen otherwise, you will never do it!
+Barriers to change are a normal part of change.
 I value barriers to change.
 They can be annoying and demotivating at the time, but so much can be learned during these times of unrest.
-If you respect your barriers and manage them, they usually don’t pose an ongoing problem – they make you resourceful, encourage you to up-skill and overall make you stronger person.
+If you respect your barriers and manage them, they usually don’t pose an ongoing problem – they make you resourceful, encourage you to up-skill and overall make you a stronger person.
 Taking the time now to analyse your barriers and any barriers you may think will pop up in the future, will more likely help you to achieve your goal.

 “Change will not come if we wait for some other person or some other time.
 We are the ones we’ve been waiting for.
 We are the change that we seek” – Barack Obama